-Evolution Bike Shops & Rentals
+Crested Butte Bike Shops & Rentals

 Evolution Bike Park Rental/Demo Center: located right at the base of Red Lady Express, the Evolution rental/demo center has a fleet of tuned-up DH and trail bikes as well as full body armor.
-You can also buy park tickets here | (970) 754-0033
+You can also buy park tickets here.

-Handlebar Bike Shop: Handlebar bike shop in town offers Norco and Intense bikes for rent | (970) 251-9169
+Handlebar Bike Shop: Handlebar bike shop in town offers Norco and Intense bikes for rent.

 Big Al’s Bike Shop: Big Al’s probably has the widest selection of bikes in Crested Butte.
-They offer premium, mid-range, and standard bikes for all level of rider and budget | (970) 349-0515
+They offer premium, mid-range, and standard bikes for all levels of rider and budget.

 Trails Outside The Bike Park

-Dr. Park: SO FUN.
-This is by far my favorite – and many other’s – trail in Crested Butte.
+SO FUN.
+This is by far my favorite – and many others’ favorite – trail in Crested Butte.
 The descent is long, fast, varied, and truly epic.
-The only caveat is that there’s a brutal 3 mile fire road climb to get to the top… Add on another 9 miles if you don’t have a shuttle… You could shuttle allll the way to the trailhead (like we did ?) if you have a high clearance 4×4 vehicle.
+The only caveat is that there’s a brutal 3-mile fire road climb to get to the top even if you shuttle most of the way to the river crossing.

 This is probably the most iconic trail in Crested Butte.
 It’s beautiful and not too difficult to access or pedal.
 In the spring when the wildflowers are blooming the scenery is simply incredible.
 Either shuttle to the top or grind up Gothic Road.

 Where to Eat and Drink

-Secret Stash: The best pizza in Crested Butte!
+- Secret Stash: The best pizza in Crested Butte!

-Sherpa Cafe: Authentic and tasty Himalayan food
+- Sherpa Cafe: Authentic and tasty Himalayan food

-Ryce Asian Bistro: A super popular Asian-inspired restaurant with delicious noodle dishes and big portions
+- Ryce Asian Bistro: A super popular Asian-inspired restaurant with delicious noodle dishes and big portions

-Bonez: Good Mexican food on Elk Ave with DIY guacamole and creative drinks
+- Bonez: Good Mexican food on Elk Ave with DIY guacamole and creative drinks

-Public House: A cozy place to grab a burger and beer
+- Public House: A cozy place to grab a burger and beer

-Third Bowl Homemade Ice Cream: It’s named Third Bowl for a reason…
+- Third Bowl Homemade Ice Cream: It’s named Third Bowl for a reason…

-Camp 4 Coffee: A super cute place to grab coffee and a pastry in the morning
+- Camp 4 Coffee: A super cute place to grab coffee and a pastry in the morning

-Princess Wine Bar: My favorite bar in Crested Butte (they serve great cocktails too!).
+- Princess Wine Bar: My favorite bar in Crested Butte (they serve great cocktails too!).
 Super chill with a beautiful garden and live music

 Where to Stay

-Oh Be Joyful Campground: a rustic and remote campground about 7 miles from the bike park.
+- Oh Be Joyful Campground: a rustic and remote campground about 7 miles from the bike park.
 No services

-Gothic Campground: pretty far out there, but gorgeous.
+- Gothic Campground: pretty far out there, but gorgeous.
 No services

 - Cement Creek Campground: about 14 miles from the bike park, a forest service campground with toilets

 Hotels: There are a lot of hotels in Crested Butte to choose from.
 Top of the list is Cristiana Guesthaus – a family-run bed and breakfast located in downtown CB.
 They offer bike storage and two bike cleaning stations!